-- The median level for the yen-U.S. dollar exchange rate is 158.69 one year from now, compared to 159.49 last week, according to this week's 75,000 scenario simulation of JGB yields and the exchange rate. - The term premium in the JGB market maintains its "yield curve control" shape again this week, but forward rates on the long end have steepened considerably. - The most likely one percent ranges for the 3-month yield (0% to 1%) and 10-year yield (2% to 3%) in 10 years are unchanged this week. - The simulation with U.S. Treasuries shows a yen/U.S. dollar exchange rate with a standard deviation of 17.84 one year forward. - The same simulation is used to price short and long-dated foreign exchange options on the yen versus the U.S. dollar at a strike price of 147.28 yen.
+- The median level for the yen-U.S. dollar exchange rate is 158.95 one year from now, compared to 157.10 last week, according to this week's 75,000 scenario simulation of JGB yields and the exchange rate. - The term premium in the JGB market maintains its "yield curve control" shape again this week, but forward rates on the long end have steepened considerably.
+At the ten-year point, yields are slowly diverging from "YCC"-type patterns. - The most likely one percent ranges for the 3-month yield (0% to 1%) and 10-year yield (2% to 3%) in 10 years are unchanged this week. - The simulation with U.S. Treasuries shows a yen/U.S. dollar exchange rate with a standard deviation of 17.84 one year forward. - The same simulation is used to price short and long-dated foreign exchange options on the yen versus the U.S. dollar at a strike price of 149.48 yen.